SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

     - all in *lower* case
     - without spaces (use underscores to separate words instead)
     - without any capitalization or CamelCase
-    - without incorporating the word 'model'
+    - without incorporating the word "model"
     - examples: *barbell* **not** *BarBell*; *broad_peak* **not** *BroadPeak*; *barbell* **not** *BarBellModel*

 - a **model title**:
    - this is the **title** string in the *.py* file
-   - this is a one or two line description of the model, which will appear at the start of the model documentation and as a tooltip in the GUI
+   - this is a one or two line description of the model, which will appear at the start of the model documentation and as a tooltip in the SasView GUI

 - a **short discription**:
    - this is the **description** string in the *.py* file
-   - this is a medium length description which appears when you click *Description* on the model fit page
+   - this is a medium length description which appears when you click *Description* on the model FitPage

 - a **parameter table**:
    - this will be auto-generated from the *parameters* in the *.py* file